petre-renware/arint/README.md

 ## Demo system DISCLAIMER

-The system siste contains also a link to a demo system where you can live see the system "at workc and try its capabilities.
+The system contains also a link to a demo system where you can live see the system "at workc and try its capabilities.

 Pay attention that this system is just a demo and no saved data is guaranteed to be preserved even your information is stored under your "user context".
 Keep in mind that's just a demonstration system and ***do not store sensitive data***.